 With the contours of the digital certificate now clear, how can you simply sign documents online, while ensuring the security of your data?
 How does this work in practice?

 Online public key signature software facilitate the dematerialization in companies:

 Some digital signature system vendors, such as Yousign or DocuSign, are also recognised as certification authorities.
 They are therefore able to issue public key certificates.
 You have the guarantee that the proposed certification and the electronic signature have the legal value required to sign with complete peace of mind.

-Yousign has the dual role of a SaaS based electronic signature software publisher and a certification authority.
+Yousign has the dual role of a SaaS-based electronic signature software publisher and a certification authority.
 It is certified by eIDAS and ETSI and holds the Security Visa issued by ANSSI.
-The French publisher makes a point of providing the highest level of security for client’s data.
+The French publisher makes a point of providing the highest level of security for the client’s data.

 In terms of functionalities, Yousign is:

 an electronic signature provider,